 11. Kashoo

-Kashoo is a cloud-based accounting system software for businesses in the Philippines seeking to manage their finances independently.
-With Kashoo, users can create invoices, track expenses, manage transactions, process payroll, generate reports, and handle other accounting tasks from any device.
+Kashoo is a cloud accounting software for businesses in the Philippines seeking to manage their finances independently.
+With Kashoo, users can create invoices, track expenses, manage transactions, and handle other accounting tasks from any device.

 Kashoo offers three plans: a free plan, which includes invoicing and payment tracking, and a small plan.
 Accounting for automated income and expenses tracking, and Kashoo, for full features unlocked.